On the Detection of Shared Data Manipulation in Distributed Optimization

 \section{Adversarially Trained Neural Network}

 When augmented with~\eqref{eq:bilevel_additional}--\eqref{eq:NN_output}, the outputs of the bilevel optimization~\eqref{eq:bilevel} bypass both the detection condition~\eqref{eq:condition2} and the NN detection model presented in Section~\ref{subsec:embedding_NN}.
 To better detect such sophisticated data manipulation attacks, we develop an adversarial training framework.

-The framework uses the bilevel attack model to generate an adversarial training samples as depicted in Fig.~\ref{fig:adv_flowchart}.
-We focus on the bilevel attack model because the simple and feedback attacks fail to find adversarial samples.
-The framework's parameters are the numbers of initial training samples $T_{train}$, adversarial training iterations $M_{train}$, and samples for each adversarial training iteration $N_{samples}$.
+The framework uses the bilevel attack model to generate adversarial training samples as shown in Fig.~\ref{fig:adv_flowchart}.
+The framework's parameters are the number of initial training samples $T_{train}$, adversarial training iterations $M_{train}$, and samples for each adversarial training iteration $N_{samples}$.

-Initially, we generate a dataset consists of $T_{train}$ attacked and unattacked samples.
+Initially, we generate a dataset consisting of $T_{train}$ attacked and unattacked samples.
 We then train an NN to detect the attacked samples.
 The trained NN detects all the attacked samples even with a small number of layers and neurons.
 However, the bilevel attack with an embedded NN, as described in Section~\ref{subsec:embedding_NN}, can bypass this detection model.

-Accordingly, the second stage of the framework iteratively trains the NN on the bilevel attack model's outputs.
+Accordingly, the second stage of the framework iteratively trains the NN on the output of the bilevel attack model.
 At each iteration, we generate $N_{samples}$ undetected attacked samples and retrain the NN on the new samples.
 The goal of this framework is to train the NN until the bilevel problem with an embedded NN becomes infeasible or too computationally expensive to solve, rendering this attack strategy ineffective.
+We focus on the bilevel attack model because the simple and feedback attacks fail to find adversarial samples.